 The special presence of Lucas Pinheiro Braaten

-This year, however, he announced he would change his nationality from Norway to his mother's home country of Brazil and return to the World Cup.
-This, too, came as a surprise, but this season's opening race marked his return after a year and a half.
+This year, however, he announced his return to the World Cup, having changed his nationality from Norway to Brazil, his mother's home country.
+This also surprised many, and this opening race marked his return after about a year and a half.

-After a full season away from racing, he dropped in the starting order, starting 41st in the opening race in Sölden.
-However, as expected, he showed no signs of slowing down, placing 19th in his first run, just 1.68 seconds behind his former teammate Steen Olsen.
-Then, in his second run, he skated confidently and flawlessly, posting the fastest overall time and ultimately finishing in 4th place, a perfect comeback that he was very satisfied with.
-The title of her Instagram post was "I'M BACK HOME BABY💚."
+Having been away from racing for an entire season, his starting position was lower, and he started 41st in the opening race in Sölden.
+However, as most people expected, he showed no signs of decline in his skiing, and in the first run, he was in a good position, 19th place, just 1.68 seconds behind his former teammate Steen Olsen.
+In the second run, he showed a perfect run full of confidence, setting the fastest time overall, and as a result, he finished in 4th place, a perfect comeback race that he was very satisfied with.
+The title of her Instagram post was "I'M BACK HOME BABY💚".

-Braaten's results alone are noteworthy, but more than that, he exudes a special presence that is incomparable to anyone else.
-This time too, he entertained not only the stadium but also television viewers around the world with his dance reminiscent of Brazilian samba immediately after scoring his second goal.
+Braten's results alone are noteworthy, but more than that, he exudes a unique presence unlike anyone else.
+This time, too, he entertained not only the crowd at the stadium but also television viewers around the world with a dance reminiscent of Brazilian samba immediately after scoring his second goal.

-Many of the runners who came down the finish line after him were unable to beat Braaten, and the first to cross the finish line was his former teammate and ally, Atre Rie McGrath, who placed fifth in the first run.
-Immediately after finishing, McGrath pointed at Braaten with a smile from the finish line, and Braaten, with a beaming smile, jumped into the finish line to congratulate McGrath on his great run, and the two shared a big hug.
-I'm sure I'm not the only one who got a glimpse of the bond between the two and the time and effort they'd spent together from that exchange.
+Many of the skiers who came down after him were unable to surpass Braten, and the first to finish ahead of him was his former teammate and close friend, Atle Lie McGrath, who finished 5th in the first run.
+Immediately after crossing the finish line, McGrath pointed at Braten with a smile from the finish area, and Braten also jumped into the finish area with a big smile, congratulating McGrath on his great run, and the two shared a firm hug.
+I'm sure I wasn't the only one who could see the bond between the two and the time and effort they had spent together up to that point in that exchange.

 Starting this season, Moncler will essentially be supporting the Brazilian team, with Braaten as the sole member, but the fact that a fashion giant has entered the alpine skiing market is newsworthy in itself, and this new brand's entry into the alpine skiing market would not have been possible without Braaten